vitoriopaulo/to-do-list/README.md

 ## Overview

 Introducing the **Straightforward To-Do List Web App**—a simple yet effective tool for managing tasks efficiently.
 This front-end web application is designed with privacy in mind, storing all data locally on the user's device.
+Furthermore, the app is developed with the issues of accessibility and inclusiveness in mind, focusing also on people with disabilities.

 ## Technology Stack